Affiliate links on Android Authority may earn us a commission. Learn more.

 Note: These instructions were put together using a OnePlus Nord N200 running Android 11.
 Keep in mind steps may differ depending on your hardware and software.

 LG also has a system tool for unlocking content with your fingerprint, but it only works with a couple of apps.
-You can use LG Content Lock to hide away items in your Gallery or QuickMemo+ apps.
+You can use LG Content Lock to hide away items in your Gallery or QuickMemo+ for apps.

 - Go into the Settings.